leourbina/leourbina.github.io/_posts/2014-07-01-python-batteries-included.md

 alias cal='python -m calendar'
 {% endhighlight %}

 Hope you find these useful.
+Oh, and don't forget about `python -m antigravity`!